 - Make sure to have a meal at the Singapore River on a traditional bumboat.
 This will surely make your travel to Asia a memorable one.

 - Go on a reverse bungee ride.
 You get catapulted 60 meters into the air.

 - Ride the amphibious “duck” to tour the city with their wacky guides.
 You’ll not only learn more facts about Singapore, you’ll get to have fun and laughter as well.

 - Try one of Singapore’s acclaimed spas.
 You’ll surely feel relaxed and energized ready for a night full of fun.

 - After that spa or massage, try their customary Chinese tea ceremony just before you go for a night out.

-- Catch a Broadway musical, or go to a bar to experience Singapore’s night life.
+- Catch a Broadway musical, or go to a bar to experience Asia nightlife.

-- The Merlion – it is the symbol of Singapore.
+- The Merlion – it is the symbol of Singapore, Asia.
 It was first designed in 1964 as the country’s emblem.
 The lion head with the body of a fish on waves instantly became the country’s icon.

 - The Kampong Glam Hari Raya Light-Up 2008 – garden show filled with creations from the world’s top award-winning garden and floral designers.

-- Hari Raya @ The City – light-up festival which has been established as the nation’s festivities
+- Hari Raya at The City – light-up festival which has been established as the nation’s festivities

 - Sentosa Island – an island getaway.

 - Other destinations to visit: MacRitchie Forest Trails Tan Tan, Hustle and bustle of Chinatown Aurum, Sisters Islands IKEA, Changi Boardwalk Multi-task, Pulau Ubin, Formula 1, Great Singapore Sale, Big Splash Swirl, Original Singapore Walks, Forbidden Hill Velvet Dragon, Orchard Road Bath Culture, and Dawn Patrol Hungry Ghost Festival at Chinatown.